manuelruder/fast-artistic-videos/README.md

   - `dX`: A downsampling convolutional layer with `X` filters, 3x3 kernels, and stride 2.
   - `RX`: A residual block with two convolutional layers and `X` filters per layer.
   - `uX`: An upsampling convolutional layer with `X` filters, 3x3 kernels, and stride 1/2.
+  - `UX`: A nearest neighbor upsampling layer with an upsampling factor of `X`.
+Avoids checkerboard pattern compared to upsampling conv as described [here](https://distill.pub/2016/deconv-checkerboard/).
 - `-use_instance_norm`: 1 to use instance normalization or 0 to use batch normalization.
 Default is 1.
 - `-padding_type`: What type of padding to use for convolutions in residual blocks.
 The following choices are available:
   - `zero`: Normal zero padding everywhere.